The easiest way to initialize, compile, and run a project in Ocsigen/Eliom is to use the Eliom distillery eliom-distillery.

 The content of this folder is statically served.
 It contains initially a basic CSS file for your project.

 Configure your project here!

 This file is a template for the configuration file for ocsigenserver.
-You will rarely have to edit itself - it takes its variables from the Makefile.options.
-This way, the installation rules and the configuration files are synchronized with respect to the different folders.
+You will rarely need to edit it: it can be personalized through variables in Makefile.options.
+In particular, this way, the installation rules and the configuration files remains coherent.

 This contains all rules necessary to build, test, and run your Eliom application.
-You better don't touch it ;) See below for the relevant targets.
+You should avoid modifying it.
+See below for the relevant targets.

 Compilation & Running: Read the README

 to compile your project and run ocsigenserver with it.